These dinners are a benefit of membership and are for members and their guests. They have become a must-attend event on the Ballarat calendar.

-The Round Table Dinner is being sponsored by the Victorian State Government through the Department of State Development, Business and Innovation.
+This Round Table Dinner was sponsored by the Victorian Government through the Department of State Development, Business and Innovation.

 Janet Dore has held an array of senior positions within the public sector.
-She started her career in Australia in local government as an urban planner working in several Melbourne councils.
-In 1994 Janet was appointed as the first CEO of the newly amalgamated City of Ballarat and in 1999 she was appointed General Manager (CEO) of Newcastle City Council.
+She started her career in Australia in local government as an urban planner, working at several Melbourne councils.
+In 1994, Janet was appointed as the first CEO of the newly amalgamated City of Ballarat and in 1999 she was appointed General Manager (CEO) of Newcastle City Council.

-Janet has held directorship positions on the NIB Health Funds and Newcastle Airport Ltd Boards.
-She is currently a Director at the Institute for Safety, Compensation and Recovery Research (ISCRR), is a member of the Institute of Public Administration Australia (IPAA) Board and is Deputy Chair of Committee for Geelong.
-She is also a member of the Expert Advisory Panel for the National Disability Insurance Scheme (NDIS).
+Janet has held directorship positions on the NIB Health Fund and the Newcastle Airport Ltd boards.
+She is currently a director at the Institute for Safety, Compensation and Recovery Research (ISCRR), is a member of the Institute of Public Administration Australia (IPAA) Board and is deputy chair of Committee for Geelong.
+She is also a member of the expert advisory panel for the National Disability Insurance Scheme (NDIS).

 September 2013 – David Smorgon

-David is a highly successful and respected businessman whose skills have seen him rise to the heights of the business and sports management world, both as a Director with Smorgon Consolidated Industries and former Chairman of the Western Bulldogs AFL Club.
+David is a highly successful and respected businessman whose skills have seen him rise to the heights of the business and sports management world, both as a director with Smorgon Consolidated Industries and as a former chairman of the Western Bulldogs Football Club.

-The event also included the launch of Committee’s Strategic Action Plan which will provide a focus for Committee’s work over the next 5 year period.
-Committee Chair, Judy Verlin, stated, “Committee boasts a proud history of championing social and economic growth in our region and the legacy we leave for future generations is in our hands by the actions and decisions we make today”.
+The event also included the launch of Committee’s strategic action plan, which will provide a focus for Committee’s work over the next five-year period.
+Committee chair Judy Verlin stated: “Committee boasts a proud history of championing social and economic growth in our region, and the legacy we leave for future generations is in our hands by the actions and decisions we make today.”